travelaudience/kubernetes-nexus/README.md

 in [`nexus-ingress.yaml`](kubernetes/nexus-ingress.yaml) must be set to `"true"`.

-If everything goes well, after a while one will be able to access https://nexus.example.com securely **and** proceed to change the `admin` user password to the secure password one decided above.
+If everything goes well, after a while one will be able to access https://nexus.example.com securely **and** proceed to log-in into Nexus with the default credentials (`admin:admin123`), and finally change the `admin` password to the secure password one decided above.

 ### Configuring Nexus